No You Don’t – Essays from an Unstrange Mind by Sparrow Rose Jones, eBook 2013 Edition; an Extended Review with < My Thoughts > by Sara Luker

 Along with this, he mentions “Auditory integration therapy is a type of sensory integration for autism that has received considerable attention.
 The proponents of auditory integration therapy suggest that music can “massage” the middle ear (hair cells in the cochlea), reduce hypersensitivities, and improve overall auditory processing ability.”

-Therapists were less enchanted with the idea and thought it should only be used in a reward scenario; I figured I could ‘eventually’ work towards that.
-Besides, they couldn’t argue that seeing this child with ear buds in his ears was not only age-appropriate, but trendy.
-Smiles.
+Therapists were less enchanted with the idea and thought it should only be used in a reward scenario; I could ‘eventually’ work towards that.
+Besides, they couldn’t argue that seeing this child with ear buds in his ears was not only age-appropriate, but socially acceptable.

 < My Thoughts > “The world is exhausting…”